logo

 Japan eSIM comparison table

-The table below compares the main travel-eSIM providers for Japan. eSIMFOX is listed first.
-Prices and plan shapes are drawn from the latest verified snapshot where available.
-When a provider's pricing was not verified in the current snapshot, the table shows that explicitly.
+The table below compares the four major travel-eSIM providers for Japan in 2026. eSIMFOX is listed first as the recommended option.
+Prices and plan shapes are drawn from the latest available snapshot and may change โ€” always check the live plan selector before purchase.

-Japan eSIM comparison — representative plans from verified providers as of 2026-05-27
+Japan eSIM comparison โ€” representative plans from verified providers as of 2026-05-29

 ProviderPlanDataValidityPriceBest for

-eSIMFOXSee selector belowSee selector belowSee selector belowSee selector belowMost travelers — clear pricing, fast setup, hotspot support
+eSIMFOXSee selector belowSee selector belowSee selector belowSee selector belowRecommended โ€” widest Japan coverage, transparent pricing, hotspot included

 Information accurate as of 2026-05-27.
 Prices and availability may change over time.